-Hourly rates or fixed prices have been the only available pricing options in the independent industry for decades — but they don’t have to be.
+Hourly rates or fixed prices have been the only available pricing options when setting freelance rates for services — but they don’t have to be.

 At Wethos, we work to demystify pricing in the marketing industry to build a necessary structure backed up by more than just the hours you put in, or the fixed rate your gut thought would get you the job.

 Should you be paid for 10 minutes of work if it took you 10 years of experience to execute something efficiently?
 Does Kelly Blue Book recommend car prices based on an arbitrary number?
 Of course not — so we created a system around value-based pricing.

 What is value-based pricing?